Alaska launches mobile ordering, letting travelers reserve meals before flights

 Imagine you’re at dinner in Seattle, enjoying a delicious meal at one of Tom Douglas’ landmark dining spots.
 The next morning you’re booked on an Alaska Airlines flight and the idea of feasting on another would be the perfect end to your Seattle vacation or mark the beginning of your journey to one of the more than 100 destinations Alaska serves.

-Travelers can reserve their favorite meals with ease on Alaska’s Android app and mobile website up to 12 hours before their flight and pay when the flight attendant delivers the meal onboard.
-Mobile ordering on Alaska’s iOS app will be available later this week.
+Travelers can reserve their favorite meals with ease on Alaska’s iOS and Android apps, as well as its mobile website up to 12 hours before their flight and pay when the flight attendant delivers the meal onboard.

 “We’re thrilled about our new partnership with Tom Douglas and about our long list of locally produced products available to our customers when they travel,” said Curtis Kopf, vice president of customer innovation and marketing for Alaska.
 “So whether you’re craving our savory ‘Tom Douglas Cascade Brisket Chili,’ or our Signature Fruit and Cheese Platter featuring Beecher’s and Tillamook cheeses, starting this month, you can reserve your favorite meal in advance.”